 It’s come up in conversation at the Well+Good office, and amongst my friends, and while we vary in the number of hairs that appear and how often they come, we all have them.
 After doing some digging, I learned what the elusive culprit typically is: always mysterious hormones (surprise!).
-Since these guys are extremely complex and differ for everyone, not everyone will have the same chin hair woes.
+Since this kind of hair is extremely complex and differs for everyone, not everyone will have the same chin hair woes.
 So, to find out about all of these variables, I sought out the expert advice of a dermatologist and a hormone expert.
 Keep scrolling for their insight.

 Why unwanted chin hair happens

 First of all, know this—so many people experience the hairy issue.
 “Having stray facial hairs is very common for women,” says Arash Akhavan, MD, a New York City dermatologist with the Dermatology and Laser Group.
 “It’s not uncommon for women in their mid to upper 20s to begin noticing stray hairs on their face.”
 And usually, the number of hairs one finds tends to increase with age.
 “Due to hormonal changes, hair does increase with age,” says Dr. Akhavan.
 “Even after undergoing permanent hair removal procedures such as laser hair removal and electrolysis, one must remember that periodic touch-up sessions will be needed since new hairs are always popping out.”

 That’s because facial hair in women is frequently hormonally driven—which can stem from a number of conditions.
 “The top hormone for hair growth is testosterone,” says Suzie Welsh, hormone expert, CEO, and founder of Binto, a personalized supplement brand.
 “This is a sex hormone that’s naturally more predominant in men than women.
 When women have hormonal fluctuations, and more specifically, higher circulating testosterone levels, one of the side effects is unwanted hair growth—which is called hirsutism in the medical world.”